GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 }
 {{< /highlight >}}

-#### Terraform Google Provider version
+### Terraform Google Provider version

-When your sample contains a new resource, add the required minimum Terraform Google Provider version corresponding to which provider version introduced a resource.
+When your sample contains a new resource, add the required minimum Terraform Google Provider version corresponding to the version that introduced the resource.
 For example, `google_apigee_nat_address` was added in version 4.37, so the minimum version is 4.37.
 To specify a minimum version in a sample, include the provider requirements, as follows:

 {{< highlight terraform >}}
 terraform {